PhoenixTales/wiki.gothicarchive.org/orcs.md

   - this skill is no longer available to player in the final release of the game
 - originally they were supposed to be named differently than `orcs`, but a suitable name was never invented

+## Known living orcs

+## Grub
+- enslaved orc shaman at _Royal Ore Mine_, speaking human language
+- `meet GRUB in room, with pointy black rock`
+- `free me from chains, hehe, only GRUB knows way to friend`
+- `eeeh, loud noise waked GRUB.
+GRUB fee now.`
+- `GRUB see you are wizard, too.`
+- source: `0.56c\Data\Sound\Speech\dbts\speech.txt`

+## Tarrok
+- slave at the _Free Mine_, speaking human language
+- friend of _Ur-Shak_
+- knows how to make _Ulu-Mulu_, while _Ur-Shak_ apparently doesn't

+## Ur-Shak
+- shaman speaking human language
+- `He's not on good terms with his brothers in the Orc town`
+- `a banished Orc shaman in the ruins of a castle`
+- many years ago used to be a slave in the _Free Mine_ with _Tarrok_, but managed to escape

 ## Morlocks
 - removed pre-alpha guild, already in 0.56 alpha mentioned as `GIL_MRL = 17; // (gibt es nicht mehr)` (`no longer used`)
 - was on the list of human guilds, separate from `GIL_ORC = 21` which is on the list of monster guilds